lfit/itpol/linux-workstation-security.md

 - [ ] Certificate Patrol _(MODERATE)_
   - This tool will alert you if the site you're accessing has recently changed their TLS certificates -- especially if it wasn't nearing expiration dates or if it is now using a different certification authority.
-Note, that this will generate a lot of false-positives.
+It helps alert you if someone is trying to man-in-the-middle your connection, but generates a lot of benign false-positives.

 You should leave Firefox as your default browser for opening links, as NoScript will prevent most active content from loading or executing.